MengDeva/ScoreBoard-ABU-2025/readme.md

 > - ***2 Point Zone*** : 2 Score
 > - ***3 Point Zone*** : 3 Score
 > - ***Dunk Shot*** : 7 Score
 > When a robot successfully perform any kind of scoring, score will be given, shot clock will be paused.
-After a whistle from the referee, possession change will start with 10 seconds countdown where player from both side have to set up their robot respectively on their respective side.
+After a whistle blow from the referee, possession change will start with 10 seconds countdown where player from both side have to set up their robot respectively on their respective side.
 > If scoring is not achieved within 20 seconds of shot clock, the clock will be paused.
-After a whistle from the referee, possession change will start with 10 seconds countdown where player from both side have to set up their robot on their respective side.
+After a whistle blow from the referee, possession change will start with 10 seconds countdown where player from both side have to set up their robot on their respective side.
-> Players must immediately set up their robot and leave the field within 10 seconds.
+> Players must immediately set up their robot and leave the field within the 10 seconds.
-> After 10 seconds, new round begin and robot may start performing again.
+> After 10 seconds, the clock will be paused until referee blow the whistle then the clock will be continued and robot can start operating.

 ### Violation, Foul and extra score